cies/semver/semver.md

 1. Precedence refers to how versions are compared to each other when ordered.
-Precedence MUST be calculated by separating the version into major, minor, patch and pre-release identifiers in that order (Build metadata does not figure into precedence).
+Precedence MUST be calculated by separating the version into major, minor, patch and pre-release identifiers in that order (build metadata does not figure into precedence).
 Precedence is determined by the first difference when comparing each of these identifiers from left to right as follows: Major, minor, and patch versions are always compared numerically.
 Example: 1.0.0 < 2.0.0 <